CoLab-Glasgow/TimedCoconut/Doc.md

 **Artefact URL:** ``

 Download the artefact from the URL above.
-If it is provided as a compressed archive, extract it first.
+It is provided as a compressed file, extract it first.
 Then change into the extracted artefact directory and follow the Docker-based instructions in this README.
 The supplied Docker image provides the toolchains and analysis dependencies used by the evaluation, reducing the amount of host-specific setup required.

 For example: